Undergraduate and Graduate Fellowships are Available

 Who are We?

-NCAS-M accepts students each year into our center to become fellows, and opportunities are often available every year at each of the 13 partner institutions.
+NCAS-M II accepts students each year into our center to become fellows, and opportunities are often available every year at each of the 9 partner institutions.
 Students who become fellows conduct research, connect with mentors, obtain professional development, engage with NOAA professionals and receive financial support.
-Also, with our mission of increasing the number of workforce-ready graduates from underrepresented communities who enter the NOAA-related sciences, our main goal is to recruit, train, and graduate fellows who are well-prepared to enter the NOAA-mission workforce.

 Who is eligible to apply?